JOHNFLEURIMOND/BoardsCommissionsForm/README.md

 ## How It's Made ## Lessons Learned:
-In this boards and commission application form I am creating it with React, I am using a NPM package called Formik.
+In this boards and commission application form I am creating it with React and using a NPM package called Formik.
 Formik is a less painful way of making forms with event callback functions like (handleBlur, handleSubmit), setup validation, and easy error handling.

-In regular React code, lets say you have to make a input, I would have to use two-way data binding. if you want to use change/call back handler, you would have to use this.setState for your change/call back handler and where you would like to target exactly for the state to change and pass it to the input and every input after that.
+In regular React code, lets say you have to make a text input field, I would have to use two-way data binding, use change/call back handler, use this.setState for your change/call back handler and where you would like to target exactly for the state to change and pass it to the input and every input after that.

 That’s a lot of code,  which becomes redundant having to setState and binding for things like handleChange, handleSubmit, handleBlur and other handlers, but Formik has some of these and does all the heavy lifting.